 Please note: users must register on a Friday before 5pm for this type of access

-Admission to the library is at the discretion of the library services manager and subject to the following conditions:
+Admission to the library is at the discretion of the Associate Director of Information Services and subject to the following conditions:

 visitors must fill in all parts of the admission form legibly.

 visitors must show some identification (institutional ID, driving licence or bank card).

 visitors must be 18 years old or over.